Broadcast of Jeopardy!: Early years

 On October 26, 1984, several weeks into Jeopardy!’s first season, Procter & Gamble Productions announced that it would cease production of The Edge of Night after 28 years and that ABC would no longer offer regular programming in the timeslot, with Edge's last episode airing December 28.
 King World went to WABC, who now had an open spot on its schedule it needed to fill, and the two struck an agreement to move Jeopardy! to the station beginning December 31, 1984.
 WABC has aired Jeopardy! in the New York market ever since, initially in the 4:00 p.m. time slot.
 The switch helped more viewers find Jeopardy!, since they no longer had to stay up past midnight to see it.

 In Los Angeles, KCBS-TV picked up Jeopardy! to air at 4:00 p.m. as a lead-in to its local news at 4:30 p.m.
-Two months later, however, due to low ratings, KCBS replaced Jeopardy! with reruns of Quincy, M.E..
-Shortly thereafter, Jeopardy! was picked up by then-independent station KCOP-TV, where it was paired with Wheel of Fortune.
-Jeopardy! later returned to KCBS in 1989 along with Wheel.
-Then three years later, both game shows were picked up by KABC-TV, where they remain as of October 2020.
+Five weeks later, however, due to low ratings, KCBS replaced Jeopardy! with reruns of Quincy, M.E..
+Effective January 7, 1985, Jeopardy! was picked up by then-independent station KCOP-TV, where it was paired with Wheel of Fortune.
+Jeopardy! later returned to KCBS on September 4, 1989, along with Wheel.
+Then three years later, both game shows were picked up by KABC-TV, where they remain since then.